akreager/cd_changer_emulator/README.md

 ### Current Milestone

-The pass-through breakout board (DN-KRC3006-04) has been designed in KiCad and verified against a 3D-printed connector mockup.
-Three boards have been ordered from OSH Park (standard fab, free shipping) with an estimated arrival between March 23–31, 2026.
+The pass-through breakout boards (DN-KRC3006-04) have been received and board serial number 1 has been assembled and tested per TP-KRC3006-02.
+Currently troubleshooting a possible faulty CX85 CD changer.

 ### Immediate To-Do

-- [ ] **Complete TP-KRC3006-02** — Recieve, inspect, assemble and verify passthrough breakout board.
-- [ ] **Set up test bench** — Prepare bench wiring, logic analyzer connections, and head unit power for breakout board arrival.
+- [ ] **Troubleshoot CX85** — Initial tests have shown that the CD changer laser diode may be dirty or degraded over time.
+Will attempt to clean diode or obtain a different compatable  CD changer.
 - [ ] **Execute Phase 1 of TP-KRC3006-01** — Power-on characterization: validate CHCON polarity (active-LOW per changer service manual), verify bus idle states, confirm O protocol selection.
 - [ ] **Begin live protocol capture** — Passive logic analyzer capture of bidirectional traffic between head unit and changer through the breakout board.